Food and Water:

 Adult dogs and cats – Do not give your adult cat or dog food after 10 p.m. the night before surgery, and do not give water the morning of surgery.
 If your pet accidentally eats the morning of surgery, just let a staff member know at drop-off.
 Surgery can still be done 4 – 6 hours after the meal.

 Puppies and kittens – Pets under 4mo should not be fasted since they cannot maintain normal sugar levels throughout the day.
 Please feed half of the normal amount they would receive at breakfast.

 Rabbits – Rabbits cannot be fasted.
 They should have food and water available up to surgery time and shortly after they recover from the anesthesia.
 Please bring in your rabbit’s regular food at drop off (hay, greens +/- veggies and pellets).

 Flea and heartworm prevention:

-Veterinarian approved flea and tick preventives (Advantage, Frontline, Vectra) can be applied prior to or right after surgery.
+Veterinarian approved flea and tick preventives (Advantage, Frontline, Vectra, Revolution, etc) can be applied prior to or right after surgery.
 Over the counter flea preventives (Heartz, BioSpot, Sergeants) are potentially toxic and should never be used.
-Flea collars are also toxic, especially in combination with anesthesia, and will be discarded in the trash if present during exam.
+Over the counter flea collars are also toxic, especially in combination with anesthesia, and will be discarded in the trash if present during exam.
 Seresto collars are safe and ok to wear.

 Veterinarian prescribed heartworm prevention (Advantage Multi, Interceptor, Heartgard, Iverhart, Trifexis) is safe to give prior to or after surgery.